-Recommended Prior Learning: Minimum of 12 NCEA credits in Level 1 Accounting, or HOF approval.
+Recommended Prior Learning: Level 1 NCEA, or HOF approval.

 This course looks at accounting systems, principles and processes for business organisations, both in theory and through the practical application of MYOB accounting software.

 Year 12 Accounting gives students the tools to make real life financial decisions in a constantly changing and uncertain world.
 It looks at processes for preparing and communicating financial information to a range of users, while enhancing financial literacy.